 Diagnosis of Barrett’s Oesophagus

 If you are found to have this condition you will be given regular check ups, advised on diet and may be give a proton pump inhibitor – a PPI – such as omeprazole.
+Unfortunately, research shows these PPI drugs are associated themselves with a much higher risk of stomach cancer.

 If you do have precancerous cells (dysplasia), your doctor may recommend treatment using ablation, cryoablation, photodynamic therapy or surgery.